vbuterin/blog/posts/futures6.md

 </center><br>

 ERC-4337 works by dividing processing of user operations into two phases: **validation** and **execution**.
 All validations are processed first, and all executions are processed second.
-In the mempool, a user operation is only accepted if its validation phase only touches its own account, and does not read environmental variables.
+In the mempool, a user operation is only accepted if its validation phase only touches its own account (plus a few special-case extensions, see "associated storage" in [ERC-7562](https://eips.ethereum.org/EIPS/eip-7562)), and does not read environmental variables.
 This prevents multi-invalidation attacks.
 A strict gas limit on the validation step is also enforced.

 ERC-4337 was designed as an extra-protocol standard (an ERC), because at the time the Ethereum client developers were focused on the Merge, and did not have any spare capacity to work on other features.
 This is why ERC-4337 uses its own object called user operations, instead of regular transactions.
 More recently, however, we have been realizing that there is a need to enshrine at least parts of it in the protocol.
 Two key reasons are: